 Frequently Asked Questions

-Q. FOR WHOM IS GROUP COUNSELING APPROPRIATE?
+Q. FOR WHOM ARE GROUP OR WORKSHOP SERVICES APPROPRIATE?

-Q. WHAT HAPPENS IN GROUP COUNSELING?
+Q. WHAT HAPPENS IN SUPPORT GROUPS OR DROP-IN GROUP COUNSELING?

 A. These types of groups will usually begin by discussing some basic ground rules, such as confidentiality, attendance, and level of participation.
 Structure varies according to the topic of the group.
 Members are encouraged to speak honestly and freely about their concerns and feelings.
 The counselors act as facilitators, helping to focus the questions and comments with the goal of greater clarity and understanding of oneself in relationship to others.
 Workshops and drop-in groups are often structured differently, and may change.
 Please note that this is very different than what occurs in a workshop, in which personal sharing is likely very limited.

 Q. WHAT RESULTS CAN I EXPECT FROM A SUPPORT GROUP, DROP-IN GROUP, OR WORKSHOP?

 A. Any group counseling or workshop experience takes time and commitment but, depending on the particular issue(s) that have brought you to our program, you may see results faster than from individual therapy.
 While some students may initially feel anxious about their first time in group counseling or a workshop, most end up discovering the group experience was more helpful than they could have imagined.
 It is important to remember that you will get out of the group or workshop what you put into it.
 In exchange, for group counseling in particular, it can help you feel more confident, more comfortable with yourself, more aware of the effect you have on others, and more able to know and express your feelings.
 Workshops focus on learning new skills and tools, and after attending each week and being an active participant you can expect to have greatly increased your knowledge and mastery of the topic.